MANAS: Multi-Agent Neural Architecture Search: Experiments

 \subsection{Results on ImageNet}

-\textbf{Evaluation. } To evaluate the results on ImageNet we train the final architecture for $250$ epochs.
+\paragraph{Evaluation. } To evaluate the results on ImageNet we train the final architecture for $250$ epochs.
 We report the result of the best architecture out of $4$, as chosen on the validation set for a fair comparison with competing methods.
 As search and augmentation are very expensive we use only \our and not \our-LS, as the former is computationally cheaper and performs slightly better on average.

-\textbf{Results. } We provide results for networks searched both on Cifar-10 and directly on ImageNet, which is made possible by the computational efficiency of \our (Table~\ref{table:ImageNetresults}).
-When compared to SNAS and DARTS---currently the most efficient methods, using the same search space, available---\our achieves state-of-the-art results both with architectures searched directly on ImageNet ($0.85$ p.p. improvement) and also with architectures transferred from Cifar-10 ($0.55$ p.p. improvement).
-We observe similar gains when training the best \our architecture with an extended training protocol (AutoAugment + 600 Epochs + 60 Channels, in addition to the DARTS protocol).
+\paragraph{Results. } We provide results for networks searched both on CIFAR-10 and directly on ImageNet, which is made possible by the computational efficiency of \our (Table~\ref{table:ImageNetresults}).
+When compared to SNAS, DARTS, GDAS and other methods, using the same search space, \our achieves state-of-the-art results both with architectures searched directly on ImageNet and also with architectures transferred from CIFAR-10.
+We observe similar improvements when training the best \our architecture with an extended training protocol (AutoAugment + 600 Epochs + 60 Channels, in addition to the DARTS protocol), resulting in a final test error of 25.26\% when directly searching on ImageNet.